LukasKnuth/dotfiles/zsh/README.md

 - [fzf](https://github.com/junegunn/fzf) for better history search

 The setup does **NOT** require any NerdFont fonts to be used by the Terminal.

+### Extensions

+The main `.zshrc` is set up to source files from `~/.zsh_setup.d`.
+Files are sourced in natural sorting order, as outlined in the main repo Readme.

 ### Plugins